Geodesically Complete Curvature-Bounce Inflation: Construction of the curvature-bounce inflationary model

 The total expansion from the bounce to the end of inflation is large,

 so the standard CMB pivot window lies comfortably within the solved expanding branch.
-The observable universe is generated not at the bounce itself, but on the later curvature-diluted slow-roll branch.
+For the benchmark choices \(N_*=55\) and \(N_*=60\), the corresponding pivot times occur long after the bounce:

+The directly bounce-sensitive modes are therefore pushed to the extreme infrared, whereas the observable pivot modes are generated on the later curvature-diluted slow-roll branch.
+This is why the direct low-\(n\) evolution is used as a regularity diagnostic, while the observable pivot predictions are computed using the slow-roll analysis of Sec.~\ref{sec:observables}.
 The role of the bounce is to complete the spacetime and provide a regular origin for the inflationary phase; the role of the plateau is to generate the observed nearly scale-invariant perturbations.

 For the explicit tuned model, the post-inflationary scalar undergoes a long oscillatory matter-like transient around the strictly positive minimum of the full implemented potential.
 The remote past and future are asymptotically de Sitter.